phalcon/documentation/docs/domain.md

 These statuses can be used at the display/view layer of your application to process domain objects retrieved via `Payload::getOutput()`.

+!!! info "NOTE"

+    `ERROR` and `FAILURE` carry distinct meanings. `ERROR` means an exception was raised while the domain layer was running; by convention, `Payload::setException()` pairs with the `ERROR` status. `FAILURE` means the domain layer ran to completion but declined the request (for example, a business rule was not satisfied), with no exception raised.

 ## Example